 These plans are long-term plans and guidelines for our member municipalities when they are drawing up and amending local master plans, as well as local detailed plans.
 We make our land use plan concrete by a map with a land use classification indicating a desirable future, also including a written statement.

 Every regional land use plan is drafted by a regional council and approved by its assembly.
-The land use planning in Finland is defined in the Land Use and Building Act.
+The land use planning in Finland is defined in the Land Use Act.

 Learn more about the Regional Land Use Plan: